Anson2251/icon-extract/README.md

 	usage: icon-extract.py [-h] [-n NAME] [-o OUTPUT] inputfile

 	Extract the icon from a Windows executable and convert it to an Apple Icon Image.
+	Extract the icon from a Windows executable and convert it to an Apple Icon Image.

 	positional arguments:
 	inputfile             The executable to extract the icon from

 	options:
-		-h, --help            	Show this help message and exit -n NAME, --name			The name of the icon
+	-h, --help            show this help message and exit -n NAME, --name NAME  The name of the icon
-		-o OUTPUT, --output		The output icon
+	-o OUTPUT, --output OUTPUT
+							The output icon
 	```

 ## License

-This project is licensed under the GNU Lesser General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE.md) file for details.

 ---